hummingbot/hummingbot/documentation/docs/connectors/kraken.md

 ![kraken](/assets/img/kraken_nonce_window.png)

-<Callout
-  type="warning"
+!!! warning
-  body="For API key permissions, we recommend using only #Orders & Trades# enabled API keys; enabling #withdraw, transfer, or the equivalent# is unnecessary for current Hummingbot strategies."
+    For API key permissions, we recommend using only #Orders & Trades# enabled API keys; enabling #withdraw, transfer, or the equivalent# is unnecessary for current Hummingbot strategies.
-/>

 Shows nonce reminder when adding API keys to Kraken.